notofonts/noto-docs/docs/website/use.md

 ### Noto scripts

-The Noto font collection includes 205 families that consist of nearly 2,300 fonts.
+The Noto font collection includes over 180 families that consist of nearly 2,300 fonts.
 Noto fonts are designed and engineered for typographically correct and aesthetically pleasing global communication in more than 1,000 languages and over 150 scripts (writing systems).
 Noto supports more than 77,000 characters — nearly all the non-Chinese Japanese and Korean (CJK) characters included in the Unicode Standard version 13, and beyond.

 The world’s scripts are diverse: they go left-to-right or right-to-left or top-to-bottom.
+Each has its heritage.
+Some writing systems evolved over centuries, and are used today for many languages around the world.
+Other scripts were created for one language or community.
+Many were forgotten, yet some are experiencing a revival.

-Noto is modular to ensure harmonious design across scripts while retaining the authentic flavors that make each script special.
+Noto is modular to ensure harmonious design across scripts, while retaining the authentic flavors that make each script special.
 The characters for the European scripts (Latin, Cyrillic, Greek) are in one font.
 Other scripts like Arabic, Chinese, Devanagari, Hebrew, Ogham or emoji have their own dedicated fonts, specifically engineered to provide the best experience.

-### Noto styles
+### Noto styles: local and global

 Noto provides a rich palette of styles (designs).
 Each supported script has at least one font in a basic style, usually called **Noto Sans [script] Regular**.
 This is a clean, unornamented design best suitable for online reading.

-The **Noto Sans** fonts are best suitable for short texts, product information, online reading, advertising or branding.
+The **Noto Sans** fonts offer a clean, global look that brings harmony to text in different languages.
+They are best suitable for short texts, product information, online reading, advertising or branding.
 For most scripts, the glyphs in Noto Sans have strokes of uniform thickness.
-If a script's user community prefers modulated strokes that change their thickness for their sans font, it will be the default style.
+If a script’s user community prefers modulated strokes that change their thickness for their sans font, it will be the default style.

-For many scripts, the Noto collection also includes a **Noto Serif** design.
-This design has modulated strokes and visible stroke endings, and is often preferred for book and newspaper typography.
+For many scripts, the Noto collection also includes a **Noto Serif** design, which has modulated strokes and visible stroke endings.
+Each Noto Serif family borrows from the heritage of its writing system, and lends the text a local, culture-specific flavor.
+It is often preferred for book and newspaper typography.

 Noto fonts for many scripts include variation in **weight**: there are fonts from thin or extra light (thinnest) to black (boldest).
 Some scripts also have variation in **width**: there additional fonts that are narrower than the basic style (extra condensed is the narrowest).